mschacka/final-project/README.md

 The purpose of the Array is

-The purpose of the Character classes is
+The purpose of the testFile is to input "fake" test results and test the convertToPercentages and output functions.

 The interface functionality